Naltar Valley: Naltar Hydropower Projects (I, II, IV)

-The government has constructed an 18 MW hydropower plant, Naltar Hydropower Plant-IV, which is operational since October 2007, near Naltar Pine, in addition to three smaller hydropower generating plants (Naltar I, II, IV of 3.02 MW combined) already there, to fulfill the power requirement of the area as well as Gilgit.
-As of 2019 Naltar-III and Naltar-V Hydropower Projects of 16 MW and 14 MW generation capacity respectively were under construction.
+In addition to the existing three smaller hydropower generating facilities (Naltar I, II, and IV, totaling 3.02 MW), the government built an 18 MW hydropower plant, known as Naltar Hydropower Plant-IV, close to Naltar Pine to meet the region's energy needs.
+It has been in operation since October 2007.
+The 16 MW and 14 MW Naltar-III and Naltar-V hydropower projects, respectively, were under construction as of 2019.

 Naltar Wildlife Sanctuary

 The Naltar Wildlife Sanctuary is a protected area in the valley that was established on 22 November 1975.

-The sanctuary is forested, there being a greatly comfortable growth of mixed montane, broadleaf and coniferous forests at lower altitudes and montane coniferous forest higher up.
-Coniferous species that are present include Picea and Juniperus.
-The trees present include Fraxinus, Olea, Pistacia, Sageretia, Betula, Salix, Populus and Krascheninnikovia ceratoides.
-Some herbs that grow in the region are Artemisia, Haloxylon and Stipa.
+The sanctuary is covered with trees, with montane coniferous forests higher up and mixed montane, broadleaf, and coniferous forests at lower elevations.
+Picea and Juniperus are two examples of the conifer species that are present.
+Fraxinus, Olea, Pistacia, Sageretia, Betula, Salix, Populus, and Krascheninnikovia ceratoides are among the trees that are found.
+Artemisia, Haloxylon, and Stipa are a few herbs that grow in the area.

-A few number of Astor markhor and an endangered species of wild goat lives in the reserve.
+A few Astor markhor and an endangered species of wild goat live in the reserve.
 Other large mammals present include the Alpine ibex, snow leopard, brown bear, grey wolf, red fox, beech marten and leopard cat.
 Almost 35 species of birds have been recorded in the valley, including Brooks's leaf warbler.